mintedreward/heartmail/sbw-specs/sbw-2001-paymail.md

 is to say, from Day 1 of the launch of SBW / OpenSPV, all transactions are sent to the recipient and not simply broadcast to the miners.

+- DNSSEC is not required if the paymail host is the www subdomain *or any other subdomain* (not just www).

 ## Service Discovery

 Service discovery is separated into two phases: